George Mason University: Smithsonian-Mason School of Conservation

 The campus in Front Royal, Virginia, is a collaboration between the Smithsonian Institution and the university.
 Open to students in August 2012 after breaking ground on the project on June 29, 2011, the primary focus of the campus is global conservation training.
 The Volgenau Academic Center includes three teaching laboratories, four classrooms, and 18 offices.
 Shenandoah National Park is visible from the dining facility's indoor and outdoor seating.
 Living quarters include 60 double occupancy rooms, an exercise facility, and study space.

-Mason Korea (Songdo, South Korea)
+Mason Korea

-Opened in March 2014, the Songdo campus is in South Korea's Incheon Free Economic Zone, a 42000 acre site designed for 850,000 people.
+Opened in March 2014, Mason Korea is located in the Songdo International Business District in South Korea, a 42000 acre site designed for 850,000 people.
 It is located 25 mi from Seoul and a two-hour flight from China and Japan, and is connected to the Seoul Metropolitan Subway.

-The Commonwealth of Virginia considers the Songdo campus legally no different from any other Mason campus, "... board of visitors shall have the same powers with respect to operation and governance of its branch campus in Korea as are vested in the board by the Code of Virginia with respect to George Mason University in Virginia ..."